hydpy-dev/OpenDA/extensions/HydPyOpenDABBModelWrapper/README.md

 Depending on your HyPy and [Python](https://www.python.org/) installation two additional system environment variables can be set:
 * HYD_PY_PYTHON_EXE: Path to the python.exe (defaults to 'python.exe')
 * HYD_PY_SCRIPT_PATH: Path to the hyd.py script. (defaults to 'hyd.py')
+Alternatively these two paths can also be specified within the [HydPy Configuration File](#HydPy Configuration File)

 With [Python](https://www.python.org/) already on your system path, you may not need to configure these system variables.